Credible

 Cons

 • You might not know much about the property’s condition.
 When you buy an auction property, you might not be able to conduct a home inspection ahead of time.
 You’ll be stuck with whatever expensive problems you get — including dealing with any liens on the property — because the property will be sold as-is.
-But some sellers do allow for inspections ahead of the auction date.
+However, some sellers do allow for inspections ahead of the auction date.

 • You’ll need cash.
 To gain bidding privileges, you might need to pay a refundable cash deposit before the auction begins.
 Then, you might have to pay for your purchase via cash, certified check, or wire transfer immediately after the auction ends or within a few hours to a few days.
 Less commonly, you might be able to finance the purchase.